Cultural impact of Elvis Presley: Perceived moral and sexual impact

 Presley was even seen as a "definite danger to the security of the United States."
 His actions and motions were called "a strip-tease with clothes on" or "sexual self-gratification on stage".
 They were compared with "masturbation or riding a microphone".
 Some saw the singer as a sexual pervert, and psychologists feared that teenage girls and boys could easily be "aroused to sexual indulgence and perversion by certain types of motions and hysteria—the type that was exhibited at the Presley show."
 In August 1956 in Jacksonville, Florida, a local juvenile court judge called Presley a "savage" and threatened to arrest him if he shook his body while performing at Jacksonville's Florida Theatre, justifying the restrictions by saying his music was undermining the youth of America.
-Throughout the performance, Presley stood still as ordered but poked fun at the judge by wiggling a finger.
-Similar attempts to stop his "sinful gyrations" continued for more than a year and included his often-noted January 6, 1957, appearance on The Ed Sullivan Show (during which he performed the spiritual number "Peace in the Valley"), when he was filmed only from the waist up.
+Presley's uninhibited and sexually charged performance style was overall a direct challenge to the reserved social mores of the 1950s.

-In an interview with PBS television, social historian Eric Lott said, "all the citizens' councils in the South called Elvis 'n*gger music' and were terribly afraid that Elvis, white as he was, being ambiguously raced just by being working-class, was going to corrupt the youth of America."
+In an interview with PBS television, social historian Eric Lott said, "all the citizens' councils in the South called Elvis 'nigger music' and were terribly afraid that Elvis, white as he was, being ambiguously raced just by being working-class, was going to corrupt the youth of America."
 Robert Kaiser says Elvis was the first who gave the people "a music that hit them where they lived, deep in their emotions, yes, even below their belts.
 Other singers had been doing this for generations, but they were black."
 Therefore, his performance style was frequently criticized.
 Social guardians blasted anyone responsible for exposing impressionable teenagers to his "gyrating figure and suggestive gestures".
 The Louisville chief of police, for instance, called for a no-wiggle rule, so as to halt "any lewd, lascivious contortions that would excite the crowd".
 Even Priscilla Presley confirms that "his performances were labeled obscene.
 My mother stated emphatically that he was 'a bad influence for teenage girls.
 He arouses things in them that shouldn't be aroused.'"
+However, the economic power of Presley's fans became evident when they tuned in to alternative radio stations playing his records.